Image source: Source

 Defoliation is an advanced trimming technique which involves the careful removal of leaves from the cannabis plant.
 Defoliation should not be confused with basic trimming techniques and is recommended only for highly experienced growers.

 As you know, plants consume energy through light, in a process known as photosynthesis.
-Defoliation is the process of removing certain leaves on the cannabis plant, with the intention of exposing other leave to more light.
+Defoliation is the process of removing certain leaves on the cannabis plant, with the intention of exposing other leaves to more light.
 The idea is simple, the more light that hits the leaves, the more energy the plant can consume.
 However, the process of removing leaves can potentially jeopardize the life of your plant and is therefore somewhat controversial in the cultivation community.

 Defoliation is not unique to cannabis cultivation, it is a technique that has been used in agriculture on crops like cotton for many years.
 The technique differs slightly by plant but the concept is the same, removing foliage from the plant.